Loading...

 Yes, the government has a printing press and can print money whether we build resources or not.
 But the kicker is that when we build real resources we have the ability to tax new endogenous asset value creation that is already supported by existing resources thereby resulting in the ability for the government to tax and enact public purpose WITHOUT having to print money.
 MMT wants to frame this to give the appearance that the government doesn’t rely on the private sector to be able to spend, but the government does rely on the private sector to create resources and give it the fiscal space to be able to spend.
 And taxation is how the government moves some of that endogenous resource value to the public domain for public purpose.
 This can be a good thing as it redistributes spending power from wealthy people with a low marginal propensity to consume to less wealthy people with a higher marginal propensity to consume.
 This could reduce inequality and could boost aggregate demand.

 One crucial difference between a household and the government is that the government operates with a much more flexible line of credit because it can tax all domestic output without needing to worry about being taken to bankruptcy court (the government won’t willingly choose to default on itself and so it has no solvency constraint like your or I do).
 Instead, when the government is becoming bankrupt it will occur in the form of hyperinflation as the demand for government assets declines.
+The rate of inflation reflects the demand for money relative to resources.
+The government does not have a nominal funding constraint because it can print money, but it does have a very real inflation constraint that is imposed on it by the private sector’s demand for assets.
+As a result, its funding can become unsustainable when inflation is very.
+This high cost of funding will directly limit the government’s ability to issue new money.
 So MMT is correct that the government operates with a real resource constraint or an inflation constraint as opposed to a solvency constraint.
 But MMT is wrong to say that the government doesn’t fund its spending from taxes.

 At a broader level the MMT concept of “funding” is a fallacy of aggregates.
 For instance, the government cannot run out of money, but this is true of any aggregated sector.
 The private sector as a whole can’t go bankrupt and the private sector can also print money and financial assets.
 This doesn’t mean we should create a whole new “school” of economics based on the premise that the private sector can print money and can’t go insolvent.
 Yes, it’s useful to understand the macroeconomic constraint of aggregated sectors, but there’s no need to misconstrue this to mean that the aggregated sectors don’t need income or don’t have a fiscal constraint.